ukwa/monitrix/README.md

 ## Getting Data into monitrix

-monitrix doesn't load data by itself (yet).
-At the moment, you need to load data 'manually', using the Java utility ``uk.bl.monitrix.util.BatchLogProcessor`` that's located in the /test folder of the project.
-Edit the path to the Heritrix log you want to load, and start the application (e.g. from your IDE).
+To load data into monitrix, enter the 'Admin' section, and enter the absolute path of a log file in the form.
+The log file should immediately appear in the list above the form, with status 'CATCHING UP' (or 'PENDING', followed shortly thereafter by 'CATCHING UP'). monitrix will now load the log file into the database.
+After the upload is complete, monitrix will continuously check the log file for updates.
 __Warning:__ Loading data takes time!
-On my machine, a 10 GB log sample currently takes about 50 minutes to process!
+On my machine, a 10 GB log sample currently takes about 1 hour to process!

+Alternatively, you can also populate the database 'manually' using either of the following Java utilities, located in the /test folder of the project:

+* ``uk.bl.monitrix.util.BatchLogProcessor`` will load a log file into the database in one go and then terminate.
+* ``uk.bl.monitrix.util.IncrementalLogProcessor`` will load a log file into the database, and then continue to monitor that file (and incrementally sync the DB) until it is terminated forcefully.

 ## MongoDB Cheat Sheet